-EdD (in progress) in Adult & Postsecondary Education, University of Wyoming
+EdD in Adult & Postsecondary Education (in progress), University of Wyoming

 MMin, Piedmont International University